marley-bradbury/CEGE-Notes/cege0021-civil_engineering_in_practice/lecture_1-intro_to_steel.md

 ## Advantages of Steel
 Steel is:
-strong,
-stiff,
+- strong
+- stiff
-easy to fabricate,
+- easy to fabricate
-easy to modify,
+- easy to modify
-relatiely cheap
+- relatiely cheap

 ## Steel Composition
 Structural steel is principally an alloy of iron, carbon and manganese.

 Other elements include:

-chromium,
-molybdemum,
-vandium,
-nickle,
+- chromium
+- molybdemum
+- vandium
+- nickle
-copper
+- copper

 ## Influence of Carbon Content on Properties
 As the carbon content increases so the steel strength increase but the impact energy required to induce brittle fracture (known as toughness) and ductility increases.

 ## Control of Grain Size
 Finer grain size can be achieve by:

-removal of steel from the furnace and cooling, cooling of smaller sections, heavy deformation of steel at tempuratures >723C
+- removal of steel from the furnace and cooling
+- cooling of smaller sections
+- heavy deformation of steel at tempuratures >723C

 ## Steel Making
 The process of steel making consists of three stages:

-smelting iron ore to produce pig or cast iron, reduction of pig iron into steel, rolling
+- smelting iron ore to produce pig or cast iron
+- reduction of pig iron into steel
+- rolling

 ## Steel Making: Stage 1:
 Stage 1 consists of heating iron ore, coke and limestone in a blastfurnace to release the iron.